wrightrocket/balcony/README.md

 # balcony
-An example of organizing rust code based on what is on my balcony.
+An example of organizing rust code modules based on what is on my balcony.
+Demonstrates using same or separate files for organization of code.